Style options control the appearance, theme, course menu style and layout, content appearance, course entry point, and the banner image for a course.

 Course structures contain course areas, optional content examples, and instructions to help you design your course.
 Click a structure to view its description and preview of what its menu looks like when added to a course.
 You can opt to include content examples when adding a course structure to your course.

 A selected course structure's content is added to your course and does not replace existing course menu items and content.
 You can edit and delete course structure content in the same way as other created or imported content.
-Before you begin, export or archive your course to ensure you have an original version before adding a course structure, or request an empty course for experimenting with course structures.
+Before you begin, export or archive your course so you have an original version before adding a course structure.
+Alternatively, request an empty course for experimenting with course structures.

 To select a course structure:

-- On the Control Panel, expand the Customization section and select Teaching Style.
+- On the Control Panel, expand the Customization section and click Teaching Style.

-Decide on a course structure and click Use This Structure to select it.
-Your selected course structure is indicated by a green check mark at the top of the course structure selection tool.
+Choose a course structure and click Use This Structure to select it.
+Your chosen course structure is indicated by a green check mark at the top of the course structure selection tool.

 To revert, click Existing Menu in the course structures' list and click Use This Structure.
-No changes are made to your course if Existing Menu is selected.
+No changes are made to your course.